Dhghomon/easy_rust/README.md

 This prints `[src\main.rs:4] my_number = 8`.

-But actually, you can put `dbg!` in many other places.
+But actually, you can put `dbg!` in many other places, and even wrap code in it.
 Look at this code for example:

 ```rust
 fn main() {